Zorold0/WorldTree-Watch/README.md

 A battery gauge themed like the chain attack bar

 <img src="watch-assets/chain/xc2chainattackbar.png" width="20%" />
-And a step counter above said chain attack bar
+And a step counter above said chain attack bar.

+There is also space on the sides for 2 other "complications" that you can add yourself from the watch once it is installed.
+These complications would be the default style for watches, not Xenoblade themed.

 ## Loading the Project
 You will need [Watch Face Studio to load this project](https://developer.samsung.com/watch-face-studio/download.html).